Call of Duty: Black Ops: Gameplay

 Black Ops is a first-person shooter, retaining the same gameplay mechanics as previous Call of Duty titles.
 The player assumes the role of a foot soldier who can wield various firearms (only two of which can be carried at once), throw grenades and other explosives, and use other equipment as weapons.
 A player close enough to an enemy can kill with one knife blow.
 A character can take three stances: standing, crouching, or prone.
 Each affects the rate of movement, accuracy, and stealth.
 The player can drop to the prone stance from the standing stance while running (colloquially known as "dolphin diving"), and can momentarily sprint before stopping.

 The screen glows red to indicate damage to a player's health, which regenerates over time.
-When the character is within the blast radius of a live grenade, an on-screen marker indicates where it is in relation to the player, helping the player to move away or to throw it back.
+When the character is within the blast radius of a live grenade, an on-screen marker indicates where it is in relation to the player character, helping the player to decide whether to move away or to throw it back.
 Among the weapons new to the series in Black Ops are crossbows that shoot typical bolts or explosive ammunition, a kind of shotgun that fires Dragon's Breath rounds and ballistic knives.